svaarala/duktape/doc/hobject-alg-hasprop.rst

 Background
 ==========

-Property existence check is done using the ``in`` operator in Ecmascript code, e.g.::
+Property existence check is done using the ``in`` operator in ECMAScript code, e.g.::

   print('foo' in bar);  // check whether foo.bar exists